BashCooler/hydit/README.md

 Feel free to ask any questions and share your ideas.

-if you encountered a bug report in in [Issues](https://github.com/BashCooler/hydit/issues).
+if you encounter a bug, report it in [Issues](https://github.com/BashCooler/hydit/issues).

 ## See also